Riven-Spell/Genetus/Readme.md

 1. A fully random population of size X is generated.
 2. The top Y members of this population are used to create Z "offspring" (slight alterations).
 X-Z remaining fully random members are created to fill the second population.
 The top Y members are included in this population, in case evolution goes backwards.
 3. The cycle of step 2 repeats A times with the populations produced from the last iteration of step 2.
 The best B overall results are handed off.

+This process is referred to as _salting_ to me.
+It retains the most effective of the population and encourages growth.

+Once a `Populant` has been implemented, use it to create a `Population`, and hand the `Population` off to a `Rule`.
+Establish the required portions of a `Rule`, and `Execute` it.